FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 <img src="./logs/RC_classifier.JPG" width="603.5" height="272.5">

-Implementation of the classifier based on the reservoir model space representation.
+Implementation of different variants of RC-based classifiers, including the *reservoir model space* representation.
 Details of the methodology can be found in the [original paper](https://arxiv.org/abs/1711.06509).

 **Quick execution**